ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Planes, Trains, and Automobiles: Transportation costs at San Jacinto College

 A school's location can impact transportation costs.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the flip side, transportation in an urban area is sometimes pricey, but cities may offer more buses, trains and low-cost flight options to actually get to school.
-The San Jacinto College campus is in a suburban setting in Texas, near Houston.
+On the other hand transportation in an urban area is often pricey, but cities may offer more buses, trains and low-cost flight options to actually get to school.
+The San Jacinto College campus is in a suburb in Texas, near Houston.

 Other Costs